Oktay Urkal: Amateur career

 In the same year he captured the gold medal at the European Amateur Boxing Championships in Vejle, Denmark.

 His Amateur Record was reportedly 184-27-5.

 Professional career

 Urkal is of Turkish descent, and has a fight record of 38 wins and 4 defeats.
 He is the former WBC International Light-Welterweight, twice European Light-Welterweight and European Welterweight champion.
 Urkal has fought for the world title three times losing to Kostya Tszyu and twice to Vivian Harris.
-He won four straight after his defeat to Harris; this winning streak came to an end on 4 March 2007, when WBA Welterweight champion Miguel Cotto successfully defendend his title when Urkal's corner threw in the towel after the referee deducted a second point for a headbutt, leading Urkal's corner to believe he was being unfair.
+He won four straight after his defeat to Harris; this winning streak came to an end on 4 March 2007, when WBA Welterweight champion Miguel Cotto successfully defended his title when Urkal's corner threw in the towel, ending the fight. referee deducted a second point for a headbutt, leading Urkal's corner to believe he was being unfair.